Advocacy Frequently Asked Questions

 How does NCAJ decide whether to do an amicus brief in a case? –

-The NCAJ Legal Affairs Vice President decides after consulting with the NCAJ Legal Affairs Committee.
+The NCAJ Legal Affairs Vice President, in conjunction with the Legal Affairs Committee, reviews all requests and determines NCAJ participation.
 The Legal Affairs Committee consists of volunteers from all practice areas and sections.
 Committee members also help with moot courts and other appellate assistance.

 PAC FAQs